The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: Introduction

 The last part is devoted to the construction of classical, limit and logarithmic Frobenius manifolds: we need a Frobenius type structure and a section of the corresponding bundle such that the associated period map is invertible, in other words a {\em primitive} section, see for instance \cite[Chapitre VII]{Sab1}.
-To get such objects, we look, following \cite{Do1} and \cite{HeMa}, for unfoldings of $\fit_{w}$ and $\overline{\fit}_{w}$ (in the limit case), which can thus be seen as ``initial data '': they will be obtained from unfoldings of the Saito structures $\mathcal{S}_{w}$ and $\overline{\mathcal{S}}_{w}$.
-In the best cases, but not always, we use the reconstruction method presented in {\em loc. cit.} to get {\em universal} unfoldings: the existence of a primitive section, hence of a Frobenius manifold, follows from this universality property.
+To get such objects, we look, following \cite{Do1} and \cite{HeMa}, for unfoldings of the initial data $\fit_{w}$ (in the classical case) and $\overline{\fit}_{w}$ (in the limit case): they will be obtained from unfoldings of the quantum differential systems $\mathcal{S}_{w}$ and $\overline{\mathcal{S}}_{w}$ (another reason to work with quantum differential systems is that one can unfold them, see \S \ref{construction}).
+In the best cases, we use the reconstruction method presented in {\em loc. cit.} to get {\em universal} unfoldings.
 We show first and in this way that \begin{enumerate} \item the Frobenius type structure $\fit_{w}$ yields a Frobenius manifold on $\Delta\times (\cit^{\mu -1}, 0)$, $\Delta$ denoting any open disc in $M$.
 We will use it to compare, using the arguments given in \cite{Do1}, the canonical Frobenius manifolds attached to the functions $F_{x}:=F(.\ ,x)$, $x\in\Delta$, by the punctual construction given in \cite{DoSa2}; \item the limit Frobenius type structure $\overline{\fit}_{w}$ yields ``limit'' Frobenius manifolds, depending on the weights $w_{0},\cdots ,w_{n}$ .
-For instance, we get a universal unfolding only in the manifold case ({\em i.e} $w_{0}=\cdots =w_{n}=1$): as a consequence of the universality, we obtain a unique, up to isomorphism, canonical {\em limit} Frobenius manifold.
+For instance, we get a universal unfolding only in the manifold case ({\em i.e} $w_{0}=\cdots =w_{n}=1$) and, as a consequence of the universality, we obtain a unique, up to isomorphism, limit Frobenius manifold.
 In the orbifold case, that is if there is a weight $w_{i}$ greater or equal to two, we construct a limit Frobenius manifold for which the product is constant, but we loose any kind of unicity: our limit Frobenius type structure could produce other Frobenius manifolds, which can be difficult to compare. \end{enumerate}